Sally G. Machlis, Coordinator, Art and Design (116 Art and Arch. 83844-2471; phone 208/885-7837)

 Life drawing, work with various media to develop an understanding of the human figure.
 Two 3-hr studios a wk and assigned work.

 Art 213 History and Theory of Modern Design I (3 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 This course explores the historical and theoretical components of design from the Industrial Revolution to WWII.
 Products, furniture, textiles, packaging, advertising, industrial design, and graphic design will be studied in terms of their historical development, theoretical components, and their translation and application within contemporary concepts of design in various professional fields.
 Throughout the course we will critically examine and address the theoretical and critical vocabulary of contemporary design.
 Topics considered include industrialization and modernism; design and propaganda; design and the modernist avant-garde; design and nationalism; design, multinational corporations, and global economics; design, promotion, profession, and management; the politics and economics of design, and design and advertising.

 Art 216 Digital Tools (3 cr)

 Introduction to professional design/development, and production workflows for web and print delivery.
 Introduction to industry standard applications and various Open Source tools.
 Exploring design sustainability by designing once and delivering via various technologies.
 Two 2-hr studios a wk and assigned work.

 Art 221 Introduction to Graphic Design (3 cr)